gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 }
 ```

-You can read more about connecting foreign key fields with schema customization in the guide on [Customizing the GraphQL Schema](/docs/schema-customization/#foreign-key-fields).
+You can read more about connecting foreign key fields with schema customization in the guide on [customizing the GraphQL schema](/docs/schema-customization/#foreign-key-fields).

 #### Option 2: transformation relationships

-Transformation relationships are used when a node is _completely_ derived from another node.
-An example that is common in source plugins is for transforming File nodes from remote sources, like for images from remote sources.
+When a node is _completely_ derived from another node you'll want to use a transformation relationship.
+An example that is common in source plugins is for transforming File nodes from remote sources, e.g. images.
 You can read about this use case in the section below on [sourcing images from remote locations](/docs/creating-a-source-plugin/#sourcing-images-from-remote-locations).

-You can find more information about transformation relationships in the [Creating a Transformer Plugin guide](/docs/creating-a-transformer-plugin/#creating-the-transformer-relationship).
+You can find more information about transformation relationships in the [creating a transformer plugin guide](/docs/creating-a-transformer-plugin/#creating-the-transformer-relationship).

 #### Union types